-The Association's long term investment endowment funds consist of funds held at an institution and were established for a variety of restricted and designated purposes.
-As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+The Association's long-term investment endowment funds consist of funds held at an institution and were established for a variety of restricted and designated purposes.
+As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donorimposed restrictions.

 The board of directors of the Association has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, the Association retains in perpetuity (a) the original value of gifts and (b) the original value of subsequent gifts.
 The remaining portion of the donor restricted endowment fund that is not retained in perpetuity is appropriated for expenditure by the Association in the manner consistent with the policies of the endowment fund.
 Net assets associated with endowment funds designated by the board of directors are classified and reported based on the existence or absence of donor-imposed restrictions.
-Board designated endowments are classified as net assets without donor restrictions.
-The Association has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment funds while also maintaining the purchasing power of those endowment assets over the long term.
+Board-designated endowments are classified as net assets without donor restrictions.
+The Association has adopted investment and spending policies for endowment funds while also maintaining the purchasing power of those endowment assets over the long term.